Alicisox/Airbnb-analysis/README.md

 Airbnb_analysis.ipynb: The jupyter notebook file where the code and visualization are presented.

 ## Results
-The results are discuss in my blog post: <br/>
+The results are discussed in my blog post: <br/>
 https://medium.com/p/a31fc25d5b77/